DecimalTurn/awesome-vba/README.md

 - ![p_win] ![a_all] ![o_32] [vbAsyncSocket](https://github.com/wqweto/VbAsyncSocket) - Simple and thin WinSock API wrappers for VB6 loosely based on the original CAsyncSocket wrapper in MFC.
 - ![p_win] ![a_all] [Edge Automation](https://www.codeproject.com/Tips/5307593/Automate-Chrome-Edge-using-VBA) - Automate Chromium Edge using devtools protocol.
 [GitHub backup here](https://github.com/sancarn/stdVBA-Inspiration/tree/master/ChromeEdgeAutomation)
 - ![p_win] ![a_all] [Chrome Automation (via devtools protocol)](https://github.com/PerditionC/VBAChromeDevProtocol) - Automate Chrome using chrome devtools protocol.
 - ![p_win] ![a_xl] [webxcel](https://github.com/michaelneu/webxcel) - A webserver which runs a RESTful backend.
-The creator also made an [article](https://dev.to/michaelneu/to-vba-and-beyond---building-a-restful-backend-using-plain-microsoft-excel-macros-76n) on how it works on dev.to.
+The creator also made an [article](https://dev.to/michaelneu/to-vba-and-beyond---building-a-restful-backend-using-plain-microsoft-excel-macros-76n) on how it works on `dev.to`.

 ## Developer tools